Lithium CR2032, DL2032, BR2032, ML2032, LiR2032, LR2032 Batteries - Equivalents and Replacements

 Nominal voltage, cut-off voltage, capacity, operating, and storage temperature ranges, recommended and maximum drain currents, and other features depend on the exact chemistry of these batteries.

-The nominal voltage of the CR2032 battery is 3.0 V, and the cutoff voltage is 2.0 V, with a typical capacity in the 210-230 mAh range.
+However, the nominal voltage of the CR2032 battery is 3.0 V, and the cutoff voltage is 2.0 V, with a typical capacity in the 210-230 mAh range.

 CR2032 operating temperature range is generally between -20°C (-4°F) and +70°C (158°F) - with the advances in chemistry and metallurgy, the operating temperature range of some newer models is even broader.